khushbakht0/khushbakt0/README.md

 ## About

-BS Data Science @ **FAST-NU Lahore** (3.3/4.0 CGPA).
-I build ML pipelines and full-stack platforms — from feature-engineered models (Scikit-learn, Pandas, NumPy) to REST APIs and React frontends.
+BS Data Science @ **FAST-NU Lahore** .
+I build ML pipelines and full-stack platforms —from feature-engineered models (Scikit-learn, Pandas, NumPy) to REST APIs and React frontends.
 Also write low-level systems code in C, C++, and x86 Assembly.

 ---